dastal/Data_Science_for_Software_Engineering/Week 2/Worksheet Reading 3.md

 # Paper reading worksheet

-This document contains the questions to be answered when reading the papers that are going to be discussed in a discussion session of the course.

 ## Questions

 ### What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)_